Precipitation

 • Rain: Liquid precipitation that forms when cloud droplets combine and fall.

-• Snow: Ice crystals forming when temperatures are below freezing.
+• Snow: Ice crystals form when temperatures are below freezing.

 • Sleet: Frozen raindrops or partially melted snowflakes.